 Home Movie.
 1973.
 USA.
 Directed by Jan Oxenberg.
 DCP.
 12 min.

 This first work by Jan Oxenberg (Thank You and Goodnight) is frequently cited as one of the first lesbian feminist films.
 Speaking over home movies shot by her parents, Oxenberg wryly reflects on her traditionally “girly” childhood, juxtaposing these memory images with contemporary footage of political demonstrations and an all-female football game.
-New 4K Restoration by IndieCollect, made possible with funding from Women’s Film Preservation Fund of New York Women in Film & Television, Hollywood Foreign Press, and Andy Warhol Foundation for the Visual Arts Association following Hollywood Foreign Press.
+New 4K Restoration by IndieCollect, made possible with funding from Women’s Film Preservation Fund of New York Women in Film & Television, Hollywood Foreign Press Association, and Andy Warhol Foundation for the Visual Arts.

 The Amusement Park.
 1973.
 USA.
 Directed by George A. Romero.
 Screenplay by Wally Cook.
 With Lincoln Maazel.
 DCP.
 60 min.